 Here are some of the things that dialysis access management can do.
 This can help you understand if it’s right for you:

+We use the latest in vein mapping technology to evaluate and determine the best access points for catheters and other procedures.
 To start, your doctor needs to know where the best places will be to gain access.
 Vein mapping determines the length and diameter of your veins.
 It also determines your health and suitability for catheter access.
 The procedure is performed with contrast dye to provide an image of the veins.